HenriquesLab/Code-of-Conduct/README.md

 # Code-of-Conduct

 The following document outlines the code of conduct for the [Optical Cell Biology Laboratory](https://henriqueslab.github.io/) also known as HenriquesLab.
-This code of conduct applies to all members of the laboratory.
+We value the participation of every member of our group and want to ensure everyone has an enjoyable and fulfilling experience, both professionally and personally.
+Accordingly, all members of the laboratory are expected to show respect and courtesy to others at all times.
+We create our culture and our culture is inclusive.
+Please note that this code of conduct is not a legal document, supplementing, but not superseding, the IGC policies for your level of employment or study.

+TL;DR: Be nice.
+Ensure you properly cite and attribute others' work.
+Be respectful of others' time and effort.
+Be open to feedback and criticism.
+Be honest and transparent.
+Be considerate of others' needs.
+Be aware of your online presence.
+Be safe.

-## How to behave with colleagues
+## Interaction with colleagues

 - **Respectful communication**: Communication in the laboratory should be respectful and professional.
 Lab members should avoid any behavior that could be perceived as offensive.
 - **Collaborative spirit**: Members of the lab should aim to build a collaborative and supportive environment.
 They should actively seek opportunities to help and mentor their colleagues and be open to receiving help and feedback from others.